djalbat/necessary/README.md

 - `getAuthor()`
 - `getVersion()`
 - `getLicense()`
+- `getPackagePath()`
 - `getPackageJSON()`

-A `getPackageJSON()` function for retrieving the contents of the `package.json` file together with a few helper functions to retrieve the more common entries.
+A `getPackageJSON()` function for retrieving the contents of the `package.json` file together with a few helper functions to retrieve the more common entries and a `packagePath()` function that returns the package's path.

 * The `getName()`, `getAuthor()`, `getVersion()` and `getLicense()` functions return the value of the requisite entries in the `package.json` file.